SKA (hockey club). History How the hockey team ska stands for

 • Nikita Gusev.

 Last season, SKA became the record holder for goals scored: the team hit the opponents' goal 252 times.
-To feel the difference, let's look at the numbers of the closest pursuer of the army team in this component - Metallurg Magnitogorsk had only 199 goals for the season.
+To get a sense of the difference, let’s look at the numbers of the Army team’s closest pursuer in this component – Metallurg Magnitogorsk had only 199 goals during the season.
 The team's top scorer was Ilya Kovalchuk (32 goals), followed by Dadonov (30 goals) and Shipachev (26 goals).
-Despite the departure of two of the best strikers, the attacking potential of St. Petersburg remained one of the most powerful in the league.
+Despite the departure of two of the best strikers, the attacking potential of the St. Petersburg team remained one of the most powerful in the league.

-Thus, the composition of SKA in 2017-2018 did not weaken compared to the previous draw.
-The club still has a pool of talented stickmasters ready to fight for the highest places.
-The main goal of the "soldiers" from the banks of the Neva, of course, will be the Gagarin Cup, for the conquest of which they will make every effort.
+Thus, the SKA roster in 2017-2018 has not weakened compared to the previous season.
+The club continues to have a pipeline of talented puttermakers ready to compete for the top spots.
+The main goal of the “army team” from the banks of the Neva will undoubtedly be the Gagarin Cup, to win which they will make every effort.

-More about doping scandal in SKA, see the following video:
+Read more about doping scandal in SKA see the following video:

-At the end of 1946, the All-Union Committee for physical education and sports decided to hold the USSR championship in Canadian hockey.
-Since the last days of 1946, all the oldest hockey clubs in Russia have traced their pedigree - CSKA, Dynamo, Spartak and SKA.
-The first name of our team was the whimsically sounding now “House of Officers named after.
+At the end of 1946, the All-Union Committee for physical culture and sports decided to hold the USSR Canadian Hockey Championship.
+All the oldest hockey clubs in Russia - CSKA, Dynamo, Spartak and SKA - trace their lineage back to the last days of 1946.
+The first name of our team was the now bizarre-sounding “House of Officers named after.
 CM.
-Kirov.
+Kirov".
 The team was headed by Alexander Semenov.

 Birthday

-The Leningrad officers played the first match against the team of Vasily Stalin himself - the MVO Air Force.
+The first match was played by Leningrad officers against the team of Vasily Stalin himself - the MVO Air Force.
 The pilots were headed by Anatoly Tarasov, in the future one of the greatest specialists in the history of hockey.
-Then he was an ordinary playing coach.
-The debut of the Leningraders failed.
+Then he was an ordinary player-coach.
+The debut of the Leningraders was not successful.
 They lost with a score of 3:7.
 The first goals in the history of our club were scored by hockey players Dmitriev, Khabarov, and the legendary Tarasov scored one own goal.
-Then there was a 1:1 draw with CDKA and a forfeit defeat for not showing up for the match with the Sverdlovsk House of Officers.
-IN final part Leningraders didn't make it to the tournament.
+Then there was a 1:1 draw with CDKA and a technical defeat for failure to appear at the match with the Sverdlovsk House of Officers.
+IN final part Leningraders did not qualify for the tournament.

-The Leningraders missed the 47/48 season, so next year they had to start from a lower level - class "B".
-In December 1950, class "A" was significantly expanded, and the "Leningrad House of Officers" (as our team was now called) again fell into the elite.
-Until 1991, the army team invariably played on highest level.
+The Leningraders missed the 47/48 season, so next year they had to start from a lower level - class “B”.
+In December 1950, class “A” was significantly expanded, and the “Leningrad House of Officers” (as our team was now called) again entered the elite.
+Until 1991, the army team always played on top level.
 On the second attempt, LDO got into the final group, but took the last sixth place there.

 Bekyashev is the top scorer

-In the 1953/54 season, the Leningraders, led by Anatoly Viktorov, stopped a step away from the podium, in fourth place.
-Only one victory was not enough for the army team to overtake the Wings of the Soviets.
-But top scorer Belyai Bekyashev from Leningrad became the leader of LDO attacks.
+In the 1953/54 season, the Leningraders led by Anatoly Viktorov stopped one step away from the podium, in fourth place.
+Just one victory was not enough for the army team to overtake Krylia Sovetov.
+But top scorer Leningrader Belyay Bekyashev, the leader of the LDO attacks, became the winner of the tournament.
 He scored almost half of the team's goals - 34 out of 86.
-Dynamo Sverdlovsk suffered the most from the forward.
-In the first match, Bekyashev scored 9 goals against the Sverdlovsk team, and eight in the second.
+Dynamo Sverdlovsk suffered the most from the goal-scoring forward.
+In the first match, Bekyashev scored 9 goals against the Sverdlovsk team, and in the second, eight.

-Championship 55/56 "District House of Officers" began with great success.
-The army team won 9 out of 10 starting matches.
+The 55/56 Championship “District House of Officers” started with great success.
+Of the 10 starting matches, the army team won 9.
 However, an unsuccessful game at the end of the season deprived them of medals.
-The team again settled in fourth place 4 points away from bronze.
-The best sniper of the team was again Bekyashev, who scored 37 goals.
+The team again finished in fourth place, 4 points away from bronze.
+Bekyashev again became the team's best sniper, scoring 37 goals.

 This success continued.
-Hockey players ODO S. Litovko, A. Zhogol, E. Volkov, A. Nikiforov, V. Yelesin, V. Pogrebnyak, B. Bekyashev and K. Fedorov were called up to the USSR national team, which went to the World Winter student games 1956.
+ODO hockey players S. Litovko, A. Zhogol, E. Volkov, A. Nikiforov, V. Elesin, V. Pogrebnyak, B. Bekyashev and K. Fedorov were called up to the USSR national team, which went to the World Winter Games student games 1956.
 Soviet athletes became winners.
-All the army men who defended the colors of the national team were awarded the title of master of sports.
+All army men who defended the colors of the national team were awarded the title of Master of Sports.

 New team name